MicheleMorelli/PDF_batch_downloader/README.md

 # Quick PDF downloader #

 Quick &amp; dirty tool to download multiple PDFs listed on an html webpage.

-All this can be done much more easily with a simple wget -r -A .pdf URL, but I had some time to kill and decided to reinvent the wheel a bit :-).
+All this can be done much more easily with a simple wget -r -A .pdf URL, but I had some time to kill and decided to reinvent the wheel a bit, because I was curious to try wget's -i option (which is pretty neat).

 ## How to use ##
 ```